python-control/python-control/doc/config.rst

    :type: bool
    :value: True

-   If `True`, show the input, output, and state count when using `iosys_repr()` and the 'eval' format.
+   If True, show the input, output, and state count when using `iosys_repr()` and the 'eval' format.
 Otherwise, the input, output, and state values are repressed from the output unless non-generic signal names are present.